MiguelAlho/miguelalho.github.io/content/bookmarks/2016-04-12-a-decade-of-ddd-cqrs-event-sourcing-greg-young.md

         CQRS is really a "stepping stone" into Event Sourcing.
 It's a valuable pattern, but not the end goal.

         This implies that empathy with whom you collaborate is required.
 Junior eng. jumping into an existing codebase will be challenged without the needed hand-holding and guidance on how to get into the right mindset.
-    comment:

   - type: quote
     time: 10:43